UCLA-MDSH/ucla-mdsh.github.io/_posts/admission/2022-09-09-infosession.md

  style: alert
 ---

-Until July 25, 2023, we will hold information sessions on **Tuesdays at 5:00 PM PST**, where you will have the opportunity to meet with the Director, teaching faculty, and students.
+Until August 1, 2023, we will hold information sessions on **Tuesdays at 5:00 PM PST**, where you will have the opportunity to meet with the Director, teaching faculty, and students.

 <div class="row t60 b60">
         <div class="small-12 text-center columns">